About this course

 Study the latest maritime techniques, methods and software on this MSc in Advanced Computational Engineering in Maritime Engineering at the University of Southampton.
 Learn the theory and practice behind maritime computational engineering science as you take on practical design tasks and prepare how to work effectively with industry.
 You’ll graduate with the skills for a successful career or for continued study at PhD level.

-On this UK Advanced Computational Engineering in Maritime Engineering master’s course you’ll gain an advanced understanding of the fundamental principles, methods and applications of maritime engineering science.
+You’ll gain an advanced understanding of the fundamental principles, methods and applications of maritime engineering science.

-You’ll learn advanced computational methods incorporating:
+On this pathway you'll also learn advanced computational methods incorporating:

 - complied versus interpreted language